The 32 best 1960s-inspired hairstyles for you to recreate at home

 11. The flicked ponytail

 The high ponytail was a style that continued to be popular all through the '70s and well into the '80s, but the flicks are what made it different in the '60s – very much like this style seen on legendary chat show host and businesswoman Oprah Winfrey.
+The easiest way to recreate this look is by running your straighteners through your hair before tilting the tool away from your face when you reach the ends, to achieve that flicked out effect - then secure in place with hairspray.

 12. The slicked down side part

 Back in the '60s, popular hairstyles ranged from big and voluminous, like the big bouffant, to super sleek and pared back, like model Twiggy's signature pixie haircut.
 With its heavy side parting, this slicked-down hairstyle seen on actress Michelle Yeoh's has a similar vibe and a definite '60s feel to it.
+A styling cream is a must-have in your haircare arsenal for this hairstyle - such as this Moroccan Oil Hydrating Styling Cream.

 13. The fringed half-up

 As well as headbands, bows were a popular accessory back in the '60s and one that's become popular again in recent years.
-Complete with a bow, this half-up hairstyle seen on Penelope Cruz is reminiscent of Brigitte Bardot's signature look.
+Elevated with a bow, this half-up hairstyle seen on Penelope Cruz is reminiscent of Brigitte Bardot's signature look.

 14. The modern beehive